|

 Encouraging Positive Communication Through Toys

-• Toy Phones simulate real conversation making it good for practicing speech.
+• Toy Phones simulate real conversation, making it good for practicing speech.

 • Flashcards are good for learning new words to strengthen vocabulary.